EXPLAINER: Western states face first federal water cuts - NewsBreak

 Lake Mead supplies water to millions of people in Arizona, California, Nevada and Mexico.

 Cuts for 2022 are triggered when predicted water levels fall below a certain threshold — 1,075 feet (328 meters) above sea level, or 40% capacity.
-Hydrologists predict that by January, the reservoir will drop to 1,066 feet (325 meters).
+Earlier this summer, Lake Mead's elevation hit its lowest point since being filled in the 1930s at 1,068 feet (326 meters).

 Further rounds of cuts are triggered when projected levels sink to 1,050, 1,045 and 1,025 feet (320, 318 and 312 meters).